billroy/notesoup/INSTALL-Heroku.md

 	$ git clone http://bitlash.net/git/notesoup.git
 	$ cd notesoup
-	$ heroku create --stack cedar
-	$ heroku addons:add redistogo
-	$ git push heroku master
-	$ heroku ps:scale web=1
+	$ ./scripts/heroku-start.sh

 The console output will contain the name of your new server.
 Open a browser on that url and you should see the system/welcome page.

-If you get an application error in the browser, the first thing to check is to ensure you added redistogo.
-Add it and push again, if not.
-Else see below re: logs.

 ### Change the 'System' user password!!!